-1. Microsoft first unsuccessfully sought to purchase or license Netscape's browser software code system monopoly, Microsoft unsuccessfully sought to purchase or license the software code for
+1. Microsoft first unsuccessfully sought to purchase or license Netscape's browser software code

-64. Before it fully recognized the threat that Internet browsers posed to its operating product in late 1994, it opened discussions to license browser software code with several companies, including Netscape.
+64. Before it fully recognized the threat that Internet browsers posed to its operating system in late 1994, it opened discussions to license browser software code with several companies, including

-Netscape's Navigator browser.
+Navigator browser.

 64.1.
-When Microsoft decided that it wanted to offer its own Internet browser
+When Microsoft decided that it wanted to offer its own Internet browser product